- Our Products

 Technology has progressed so much that people are fitting the world’s most powerful computers into their pockets.
 Many of us feel as though we’re living in a science-fiction universe and that’s best demonstrated with wearable tech.
 But what is it?
 And why should anyone care?
 Let’s take a look and figure out who exactly is driving this sector.

 As the name indicates, wearable tech describes the range of tech devices that a person can place on their body.
 The most popular example is the smartwatch, popularized by Pebble, Apple, Samsung, and Motorola.
-Smart watches are essentially small computers shaped as a watch, able to handle operating systems and a range of apps.
+Smart watches are essentially small computers shaped like a watch, able to handle operating systems, and a range of apps.
 The Samsung Gear 3, says Wareable, “[has] features like built-in GPS for sports tracking and sending out SOS alerts, a speaker to make calls, Samsung Pay to, well, pay for stuff from your wrist, and a bigger battery.”

 Of course, wearable tech doesn’t necessarily have to have these features.
 Fitbit trackers, for example, are cheaper, more streamlined devices designed for fitness enthusiasts.
 In their comparison between Fitbit and Apple Watch, PC Advisor notes: “The Fitbits offer much better battery life because their screens aren’t so pretty and they don’t have to sync with a phone to gain most of their functionality.”